Orchestration: Process

 Most films require 30 to 120 minutes of musical score.
 Each individual piece of music in a film is called a "cue".
 There are roughly 20-80 cues per film.
 A dramatic film may require slow and sparse music while an action film may require 80 cues of highly active music.
 Each cue can range in length from five seconds to more than ten minutes as needed per scene in the film.
 After the composer is finished composing the cue, this sketch score is delivered to the orchestrator either as hand written or computer generated.
 Most composers in Hollywood today compose their music using sequencing software (e.g. Digital Performer, Logic Pro, or Cubase).
 A sketch score can be generated through the use of a MIDI file which is then imported into a music notation program such as Finale or Sibelius.
 Thus begins the job of the orchestrator.

 Every composer works differently and the orchestrator's job is to understand what is required from one composer to the next.
 If the music is created with sequencing software then the orchestrator is given a MIDI sketch score and a synthesized recording of the cue.
 The sketch score only contains the musical notes (e.g. eighth notes, quarter notes, etc.) with no phrasing, articulations, or dynamics.
 The orchestrator studies this synthesized "mockup" recording listening to dynamics and phrasing (just as the composer has played them in).
-He then accurately tries to represent these elements in the orchestra.
+They then accurately try to represent these elements in the orchestra.
 However some voicings on a synthesizer (synthestration) will not work in the same way when orchestrated for the live orchestra.

 The sound samples are often doubled up very prominently and thickly with other sounds in order to get the music to "speak" louder.
 The orchestrator sometimes changes these synth voicings to traditional orchestral voicings in order to make the music flow better.
 He may move intervals up or down the octave (or omit them entirely), double certain passages with other instruments in the orchestra, add percussion instruments to provide colour, and add Italian performance marks (e.g. Allegro con brio, Adagio, ritardando, dolce, staccato, etc.).
 If a composer writes a large action cue, and no woodwinds are used, the orchestrator will often add woodwinds by doubling the brass music up an octave.
 The orchestra size is determined from the music budget of the film.